Anveshembadi/Practice-Session/Daily Updates.md

 ## 26/08/2024
 1. Worked on Trailhead (Apex Specialist- Quiz: Credential Security; Automate record creation; Synchronize Salesforce data with an external system;
 Schedule synchronization)
+2. KT by Shiva on Servicebus (types of servicebus (Queue , Topics)& how to create them)